Frequently Asked Questions

 What does a professional organizer do?

-A professional organizer uses their expertise and "tried and true" processes to help you get control over your "stuff" so that you can move through life efficiently and without friction.
+A professional organizer uses their expertise and "tried and true" processes to help you get control over your belongings and your space so that you can move through life efficiently and without friction.

 A good professional organizer learns about your challenges, needs, preferences, goals, working style, personality type, emotions, and more to tailor their approach and solutions to you.